allenai/dolma3/datasets/dolmino2/stem_heavy_crawl/README.md

 ##'Code Prose' Evaluation

 A code prose [FastText](https://fasttext.cc/docs/en/supervised-tutorial.html) classifier  was used to identify document spans as code, prose, or other.
-Based on these evaluations, we determined if a document met two sets of conditions:

 Code Prose: